samulelei/python-project/Readme.txt

 How can I uninstall the game?
 ==============================
-Just delete the kbc folder that contains everything that was in this zip-file.
+Just delete the kbc folder :-)